-eChecks and ACH are so similar that the two terms are often used interchangeably.
+Often used interchangeably, eChecks and ACH are similar.
 That’s because both eChecks (electronic check processing) and ACH (Automated Clearing House) move funds from one bank account to another.

 Despite this similarity, eCheck and ACH aren’t exactly the same thing.

 What is an eCheck?

 An eCheck is simply a form of online payment.
 In this case, money is electronically withdrawn from the payer’s checking account, transferred over the ACH network, and then deposited into the payee’s checking account.

 Because merchants often pay a small fee to process eCheck payments, they’re often popular for high-cost items like your mortgage, car payment, or high-cost monthly fees, like retaining an attorney.

 With an ACH merchant account, businesses can withdraw payments for goods or services directly from their customer’s bank accounts.
 However, customers must authorize the payments.
 This can be either through a signed contract, acceptance of a website’s “Terms and Conditions” or even a recorded voice conversation.

 Electronic check processing isn’t that different than paper check processing.
 Electronically processed, these payments are much easier than paper checks.
 This saves both time, money, and paper waste for the parties involved.

 There are 4 steps to processing an electronic check:

 - Request Authorization: Here the business must gain authorization from the customer to complete the transaction.
 Different forms online or phone conversations will help with this.